- Heart Conditions

-- Valve regurgitation – occurs when the valve does not close in a normal way, causing the blood to flow backwards or leak through the valve.
-(This condition is also known as ‘valve incompetence’, or ‘leaky valve’.
+This occurs when the valve does not close in a normal way, causing the blood to flow backwards or leak through the valve.
+This condition is also known as ‘valve incompetence’, or ‘leaky valve’.
 If it the mitral valve is affected, this is called mitral regurgitation.

 The most common cause of valvular heart disease is rheumatic fever, which often follows an infection with streptococcus.
 This is where the natural antibodies produced by the body to fight the infection start attacking parts of the body, including the heart valves.